vamsiDT/VPP_flow_table/README.md

 # VPP_flow_table
+VPP (Vector Packet Processor) is a high-speed packet processing engine which runs in user-space and implements kernel bypass techniques to achieve high-speed packet processing.

-Modification within VPP src for flow classification and determining active flows
+This is a modification within VPP src for flow classification and determining active flows

 $VPP_ROOT = /your/vpp/directory/ ;